RuLette/wdi-project-4/readme.md

 # Qraft

-### Overview
+## Overview

+[Deployed web app] (https://qraft.herokuapp.com/ "Qraft") Deployed web app qraft.herokuapp.com

 Qraft is a full stack web application for furniture makers to showcase DIY or handmade pieces.
 A 'qraft' is a moniker for pieces of furniture uploaded by the user for the site.

 Users who are logged in can access more of the app's functionality including:

    - View user profile
    - View more details about the qraft created